yktoo/yktoo.com/content/blog/0328/index.en.md

 <!--more-->
 <!--![](img:1.bp.blogspot.com/-msPpM_nMqx0/WTRdaD9ey2I/AAAAAAAAqFQ/UsebQnNd-tkdRVkUC9_YfI-h3di78dg-gCKgB/s1600/20170525_210732.picasaweb.jpg)-->

-The band has gone through difficult times with the sudden death of their guitarist //Piotr Grudziński//.
-At the time they took the decision not to replace him and carry on as a trio. //Mariusz Duda//, who played bass and sang, would also play guitar in the studio, and for performances they would invite a guest guitarist.
+The band has gone through difficult times with the sudden death of their guitarist {{< fl "Piotr Grudziński" >}}.
+At the time they took the decision not to replace him and carry on as a trio. {{< fl "Mariusz Duda" >}}, who played bass and sang, would also play guitar in the studio, and for performances they would invite a guest guitarist.

-After Piotr passed away, //Riverside// lay low for a long while, but in the beginning of this year [they decided](https://riversideband.pl/en/news/item/riverside-towards-the-blue-horizon-tour-2017a) to make a comeback:
+After Piotr passed away, {{< fl "Riverside" >}} lay low for a long while, but in the beginning of this year [they decided](https://riversideband.pl/en/news/item/riverside-towards-the-blue-horizon-tour-2017a) to make a comeback:

 > 2017 must be a better year.
 And we have to come back to life.
 But we won't, unless we come back to the stage… so it is our great pleasure to inform you that Riverside will go back to playing live this year.

 The band has played 28 shows in April and May in their [Towards the Blue Horizon Tour](https://riversideband.pl/en/news/item/riverside-towards-the-blue-horizon-tour-2017a).

-I happened to witness one of them held at //De Boerderij// club in Zoetermeer.
+I happened to witness one of them held at {{< fl "De Boerderij" >}} club in Zoetermeer.
 The same place I've watched [Wolverine et al.][post:321] just a month ago.
 Though this time the show was sold out and the venue was packed.
 ![](img:3.bp.blogspot.com/-fG-wSfirxpI/WTRdaDX4xxI/AAAAAAAAqFQ/fzpeHNvIOcESNlWEY79i8ykHESNr39B2ACKgB/s1600/20170525_201911%25280%2529.picasaweb.jpg:a "De Boerderij.")

 And to me it doesn't make any sense, why the attendance was so poor the previous time as I don't think *Wolverine*'s music is any less interesting than Riverside's.